vananhvo/bccompsciclub.github.io/README.md

-# bccompsciclub.github.io
+# BC Computer Science Club

-Home of the Computer Science Club @ Bakersfield College
+Welcome to our GitHub Page